More

 E-Book

-How to Configure Kiosk Mode on Android Tablet?
+How to Set Up Kiosk Mode on Android Tablet?

-It’s time to get our hands dirty and dive into the nitty-gritty of setting up Kiosk Mode and running Android devices in a dedicated kiosk with two possible methods.
+It’s time to get our hands dirty and dive into the nitty-gritty of how to set up Android Kiosk Mode and run Android devices in a dedicated kiosk with two possible methods.

 Method 1 – Android built-in Screen Pinning Feature (Pin App), i.e., Guided Access for Android